 The reserved bicycle lane sign informs motorists that a specific lane on the road is designated for exclusive use by bicycles.

-These signs are used to inform motorists and cyclists that a roadway is to be shared and may be placed where a designated bicycling lane comes to an end.
+These signs inform motorists and cyclists that a roadway is to be shared and may be placed where a designated bicycling lane comes to an end.

-These signs are used to warn motorists and cyclists that cyclists may use the full lane ahead and that the lane is too narrow for side-by-side operation.
+These signs warn motorists and cyclists that cyclists may use the full lane ahead and that the lane is too narrow for side-by-side operation.

 Sharrows remind road users to share the road and offer line-of-travel guidance to cyclists.